iceddev/iceddev.github.io/markdown/2014-10-04-chromebots-lowering-the-barrier-to-entry.md

 ## Barrier Lowered?

-We still need at least one person to use the Arduino Development Environment to flash the Standard Firmata sketch onto the Arduinos.
-However once that's done, anyone can use just an Arduino and a chromebook to get started.
+~~We still need at least one person to use the Arduino Development Environment to flash the Standard Firmata sketch onto the Arduinos.
+However once that's done, anyone can use just an Arduino and a chromebook to get started.~~

+**Major update here:**
+Thanks to [Jacob Rosenthal's](https://twitter.com/jacobrosenthal) new JavaScript-based Arudino binary [loader](https://github.com/jacobrosenthal/browserdude), all you need to get started builing robots is an Arduino Uno or compatible board, and a laptop that can run chrome.

+The barrier to entry has in fact been lowered significantly!

 ##   What about Firefox?

 For the most part the code is pretty portable, however there currently isn't a Serial Port implementation in Firefox.
 Hopefully that gets [fixed soon](https://groups.google.com/forum/#!topic/mozilla.dev.webapi/wykkibp6BKo).